blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 ### Long hours (requires at least 15 CON)
 You have spent enough long nights working on projects that you aren't affected as harshly anymore by a long night.
-When you go l
+When you go without sleep, you do not feel the effects until 48 hours have passed.

 ### Tinker (requires at least 15 INT)
 You are proficient with tinker's tools.